How to make an international bank transfer (in 4 simple steps)

 However, there are some money transfer companies, such as ourselves, that do not charge any fees whatsoever.

-A transfer fee is the most common type of fee.
-It's a flat fee charged on every international money transfer.
+A transfer fee is a flat fee charged on every international money transfer.

 Some banks even charge you twice – a transfer fee for both the sending and receiving bank.